Failure to Register as a Sex Offender

 - The offender’s conviction was not a listed crime that requires registration

 - The offender is an adjudicated juvenile

 The endless requirements and confusing bureaucracy involved in the sex offender registration process have only made things worse.
 As a result, those found guilty of failure to register as sex offenders receive the maximum punishment, including hefty fines, lengthy prison or jail time, and revocation of probation or parole.

-Whether it was not a willful criminal act or there were extenuating circumstances that caused you not to fulfill this legal requirement, you need to have a strong, skilled criminal lawyer on your side, fighting to protect you.
+Whether it was not a willful criminal act or there were extenuating circumstances that caused you not to fulfill this legal requirement, you need to have strong legal counsel/a skilled criminal lawyer on your side, fighting to protect you.

-Contact An Experienced Criminal Defense Lawyer Focused On Sex Crimes
+Contact an Experienced Criminal Defense Lawyer Focused on Sex Crimes

-Regardless of your case’s specific circumstances, we’ll handle aspects of your case with professionalism, dedication, and perseverance from the very beginning to the conclusion.
+Regardless of your case’s specific circumstances, Nicole will handle aspects of your case with professionalism, dedication, and perseverance from the very beginning to the conclusion.

 Contact us today to learn how we can fight your failure to register charge and ensure that your rights are reserved.